COSC3020/binary-search-KobeLimon21/README.md

 if target is under middle index, searches left side of the array

-returns "answer" if there was one found being the index of target or -1 if not found
+returns "answer" if there was one found being the index of target or -1 if not found.